KeepTheLidOnTight/Responsive_Portfolio/README.md

 [GitHub Repository]()

 # Usage Instructions
-Click on the links in the navbar too view different pages of the site.
+Click on the links in the navbar to view different pages of the site.
 Resize the browser window to see the responsive layout.

 # Installation:
 N/A